kasia-kobalczyk/kasia-kobalczyk.github.io/content/publications/articles/flat/index.md

 ---
-title: 'Tabular Few-Shot Generalization Across Heterogenous Feature Spaces [in review]'
+title: 'Tabular Few-Shot Generalization Across Heterogenous Feature Spaces'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- in review
-  - Max Zhu
+  # - Max Zhu
-  - admin
+  # - admin
-  - Andrija Petrovic
+  # - Andrija Petrovic
-  - Mladen Nikolic
+  # - Mladen Nikolic
-  - Mihaela van der Schaar
+  # - Mihaela van der Schaar
-  - Pietro Lio
+  # - Pietro Lio
-  - Boris Delibašić
+  # - Boris Delibašić

-# Author notes (optional)
+# # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

 date: '2023-09-22T00:00:00Z'
 doi: ''